 Photo – from left to right: Stefan Haenen, Valérie Boiten, Martin Watson

 Th!nk E is technical coordinator of both Cityzen, a Smart Cities project in Amsterdam and Grenoble, and Story.
 Th!nk E takes an active innovation minded role in each of those projects.
 Besides that, Th!nk E re-develops existing concepts and products for different Belgian and European companies.
-Th!nk E further develops its own products, amongst others a smart ventilation control and affordable yet attractive renovation solutions.
+Th!nk E further develops its own products, mainly supporting the roll out of Local Energy Communities.

 Our moto?
 My engineered enrichment…

 Th!nk E takes a considerable share in the modelling of the demonstrations and rolling out two demonstrations.
-The demonstrations under the responsibility of Th!nk E include a range of up to 13 dwellings that will be equipped with fuel cells, batteries and thermal storage (short term and seasonal) and consequently be connected to form a micro-grid.
-Th!nk E will actively participate in processing and analyzing the results of its two demonstrators, i.e. the buildings and the street.
+The demonstrations under the responsibility of Th!nk E include a Living Lab that will be equipped with a car charging, batteries and thermal storage (short term and seasonal) and next a range of up to 13 dwellings that will be equipped with a fuel cell, batteries and thermal storage (short term and seasonal) and consequently be connected to form a micro-grid.
+Th!nk E will actively participate in processing and analysing the results of its two demonstrators, i.e. the buildings and the street.

 Finally Th!nk E is leader of WP9 on dissemination and deployment.
-With highly engaged partners as Loptafilm and Prospex, this will turn into an exiting adventure!
+With highly engaged partners as Loptafilm, Joanneum Research and Prospex, this will turn into an exiting adventure!
 In the framework of this WP, Th!nk E takes a role as co-chair in the business model working group of all LCE6-10 projects, another inspiring side track of STORY.